docker/scout-action/README.md

 - `cves`: display vulnerabilities of an image
 - `recommendations`: display available base image updates and remediation recommendations
 - `sbom`: generate the SBOM of the image
+- `environment`: record an image to an environment
-- `stream`: record an image to a stream
+- `stream` (deprecated): record an image to a stream

 [![Screenshot](.github/compare_pr_comment.png)](https://github.com/docker/scout-demo-service/pull/2)